Explain Nutrition in human beings

 The function of Vitamin D: It helps the body to absorb calcium and thus makes bones and teeth strong.

 Deficiency disease of Vitamin D: Rickets (when child bone weak) and Ostomalesia (when adult bone weak).

-Vitamin E is called Beauty vitamin.
-It is fat soluble vitamin.
-Chemical name of vitamin C is tocopherol.
+Vitamin E is called a Beauty vitamin.
+It is a fat-soluble vitamin.
+The chemical name of vitamin C is tocopherol.

-Function of vitamin E: It delays the process of ageing.
+The function of vitamin E: It delays the process of aging.

 Deficiency disease of vitamin E: Early Ageing, Fertility decrease

 The chemical name of vitamin K is Phylloquannine.
 It is a fat-soluble vitamin.